-- Vegetables - Per Person - you can of course adapt for personal taste
+Vegetables Per Person - you can adapt for personal taste

-- 3 slices of Sweet Potato per person - sliced thinly about 1/4 inch
+- 3 Slices of Sweet Potato (about 1/4 inch thick)

-- Fry the onion until soft and then add in the Garlic, Garam Masala, Turmeric, Ginger and fry briefly to toast the spices.
-Then stir in the flour into the mix.
-Grab a whisk and add in the Mirin, Miso, Soya Sauce and Maple Syrup.
-Give is all a good stir
+- Fry the onion until soft and then add in the garlic, garam masala, turmeric and ginger and fry briefly to toast the spices.
+Then stir the flour into the mix.
+Grab a whisk and add in the mirin, miso, soya sauce and maple syrup.
+Give it all a good stir.

-- Allow to bubble away for 25-30 minutes.
-Then pop it into a food processor, or use a hand processor and mix until you’ve a smooth sauce.
-This doesn’t take long but do make sure you get all the ginger smoothed out.
-I now leave the sauce to cool, and reheat when I need it
+- Allow it to bubble away for 25-30 minutes.
+Then pop it into a food processor, or use a hand processor and mix until you have a smooth sauce.
+This doesn't take long but do make sure you get all the ginger smoothed out.
+I now leave the sauce to cool and reheat it when I need it.

 - Slice all the vegetables - remember the sweet potato does need to be thin or it won't cook through.
 Press the Tofu for a few minutes to get the water out - I've never found that I have to press it for very long - maybe that's because I always use Firm Tofu.
 10 minutes should do and then cut into batons.

-- Dust the vegetables and Tofu batons in the flour, dip into the Aquafaba covering all sides, and dip into the breadcrumbs.
-Do the them all and have them ready to fry
+- Dust the vegetables and Tofu batons in the flour, dip into the Aquafaba covering all sides and dip into the breadcrumbs.
+Do them all and have them ready to fry.

 - Drain the rice, place the vegetables beside or on top, and cover with curry sauce.